codogogo/topfish/README.md

 # SemScale
 A tool for semantic scaling of political text based on word embeddings.

+## Semantic Scaler (SemScale)

+The tool scaler.py needs the following inputs:

+ datadir               A path to the directory containing the input text
+                        files for scaling (one score will be assigned per file). embs                  A path to the file containing pre-trained word embeddings output                A file path to which to store the scaling results.

+optional arguments:
+  -h, --help            show this help message and exit --stopwords STOPWORDS A file to the path containing stopwords

+## Input Files

+The expected input is in the one-text-per-file format.
+Each text file should contain a language (e.g., "en") in the first line, i.e., the format should be "*language*\n*text of the file*".

 ## (Multilingual) Word Embeddings

-We provide a set of pre-trained FastText embeddings for the following five language: English, French, German, Italian and Spanish, that can be obtained from here:
+We provide a set of pre-trained FastText embeddings in a single file for the following five language: English, French, German, Italian and Spanish, that can be obtained from here:

 https://drive.google.com/file/d/1Oy61TV0DpruUXOK9qO3IFsvL5DMvwGwD/view?usp=sharing